-Although President Trump last Friday signed a budget measure providing for an average 1.9 percent federal employee raise retroactive to January 6, as of Friday morning he still had not issued the executive order needed to carry it out.
+Although President Trump signed a budget measure on February 15 providing for an average 1.9 percent federal employee raise retroactive to January 6, as of Tuesday morning – Feb.
+26 – he still had not issued the executive order needed to carry it out.
 Also still pending is OPM guidance that follows such orders on the details of the raise and the new pay tables by GS locality.

 For GS employees, the pay raise is to be split as 1.4 percent across the board and the funds for 0.5 percentage points divided as locality pay.
 The 2018 raise that also averaged 1.9 percent—divided slightly differently, as 1.5 and 0.4 percent, respectively—yielded raises ranging from 2.29 percent in the Washington, D.C. area to 1.67 percent in the “rest of the U.S.,” the name for the catchall locality outside the areas with their own rates.